GST from payment for not serving notice period to cheque dishonour

-Many of these difficulties are clarified in the most recent GST Circular 178/2022, which was published on August 3, 2022.
+Many of these difficulties are clarified in the most recent GST Circular 178/2022, published on August 3, 2022.
 It includes the situations listed below:

 - Liquidated damages are paid